 - Shopping Malls

 - Water and Ditch Rights

 - And more

 Once a rental property is finally sold, then taxpayers have 180 days to purchase a new asset to qualify for a 1031 exchange.
 Before this, at least one property must be identified (but not necessarily purchased) within 45 days of the sale.

 For additional requirements, please see our 1031 Exchange Rules and Requirements Page.

 At the end of the day, there are a lot of different ways that you can reinvest the funds from a rental property sale.
 However, the United States is one of the few countries that permits taxpayers to invest in might rights.

 By purchasing mineral rights, you can become the owners of the subsurface of a property.
-With this, you can enter into an oil and gas lease, which allows energy companies to extract and sell resources from your proeprty.
-In doing so, mineral rights can be used to establish another great passive income stream, from monthly mineral royalty payments.
+With this, you can enter into an oil and gas lease, which allows energy companies to extract and sell resources from your property.
+In doing so, mineral rights are useable to establish another great passive income stream, from monthly mineral royalty payments.